shlokrp/shlokrp/README.md

 - 👋 Hi, I’m @shlokrp
-- 👀 I’m interested in programming, finance, stocks, blockchain and Defi.
+- 👀 I’m interested in programming,blockchain and Defi.
-- 🌱 I’m currently learning Data Structures and algorithms in C++.
+- 🌱 I’m currently learning Data Structures and algorithms in C+ and frontend developement.
-- 💞️ I’m looking to collaborate on programming related projects.
 - 📫 How to reach me on twitter/insta/LinkedIn at @shlokrp

 <!---